zxj719/leo_workflow/README.md

 ```bash
 git checkout <branch name>
 ```
-you can create and switch to a new branch by
+Also, you can create and switch to a new branch by
 ```bash
 git checkout -b <branch name>
 ```